ChrstphrHll/npc_gen/students/Vaellyn Esyae.md

 ---
 # Vaellyn Esyae
 ### Description
-- Triton Cleric from Aldercrown Empire
+- Triton Cleric from Whyndiem
 - 2nd year Exploration student in Jettenia
 - long straight auburn hair that's well kept, Yellow eyes, and Pale Blue skin
 - Is Thrilling and Oppressed, and has Success as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes